 - $330 for employment-based green cards

 The following is the full schedule of fees from the Department of State website.

 Need a Nevada immigration attorney?

-If you or a loved one has questions related to consular processing, contact our Las Vegas NV immigration attorneys at today for a consultation.
+If you or a loved one has questions related to consular processing, contact our Las Vegas NV immigration attorneys for a consultation.
 We may be able to help you and your family secure green cards in Nevada.